zhuangchong/fluss/website/src/pages/roadmap.md

 Fluss will provide deep integration with Apache Flink, enabling users a single engine experience for building real-time analytics applications.
 The integration will include:
+- Support for Flink **DataStream API** to read/write data from/to Fluss.
+- Support new [Delta Join](https://cwiki.apache.org/confluence/display/FLINK/FLIP-486%3A+Introduce+A+New+DeltaJoin) to address the pain-points of Stream-Stream Join.
 - More pushdown optimizations: Filter Pushdown, Partition Pruning, Aggregation Pushdown, etc.
 - Upgrade the Rule-Based Optimization into Cost-Based Optimization in Flink SQL streaming planner with leveraging statistics in Fluss tables.
-- Support new [Delta Join](https://cwiki.apache.org/confluence/display/FLINK/FLIP-486%3A+Introduce+A+New+DeltaJoin) to address the pain-points of Stream-Stream Join.
-- Support for Flink DataStream API to read/write data from/to Fluss.

 ## Streaming Lakehouse